TheRishiPatil/TheRishiPatil/README.md

 <h4>Portfolio: https://therishipatil.github.io/Portfolio/</h4>

 <p align="left">👨‍💻 Holds a PG-Diploma in Artificial Intelligence from CDAC Pune and a B.E. in Electronics Engineering from D. Y. Patil RAIT Mumbai.
-Proficient in Python, SQL, Java, deep neural network, machine learning algorithms and natural language processing, utilizing libraries such as Sklearn, Keras, NumPy, and Pandas.
-Skilled in frameworks like TensorFlow, PyTorch and Spring Boot.
-Solved DSA problems on websites like LeetCode, HackerRank, GeeksforGeeks and AlgoExpert.
+Proficient in Python, SQL, Java, deep neural network, machine learning algorithms and natural language processing, utilizing libraries and frameworks like LangChain, Pandas, NumPy, Scikit-learn, TensorFlow, PyTorch, NLTK and Spring Boot, with hands on practice in both open-source and paid LLM models like Llama 2, OpenAI GPT and Hugging Face.
+Solved 250+ DSA problems on websites like LeetCode, HackerRank, GeeksforGeeks and AlgoExpert.
 Gained knowledge in UI design using software's like Figma and Photoshop.</p>

 <h4>Socials:</h4>
 <p>